saichandglobal/ssss/.gitlab/issue_templates/import.md

  2020-06-04 22:07:07.23745+00  | issues       | ActiveRecord::InvalidForeignKey |           0 | process_relation_item! | PG::ForeignKeyViolation: ERROR:  insert or update on table "issue_user_mentions" violates foreign key constraint "fk_rails_3861d9fefa"
                                |              |                                 |             |                        | DETAIL:  Key (note_id)=(355679583) is not present in table "notes".
 ```

+#### What to do about import errors

+Import errors may be due to data defects.
+These may require the customer to fix their exported data or accept the incomplete import results.
+Or this may be a clue that the importer's expected schema is out of sync with the export file's schema.

+Import errors may be due to timeouts in the database.
+This may arise from lock contention or inefficient query plans during data import.
+For example, during an INSERT, foreign key constraint checking may stall waiting for a lock held by an unrelated concurrently running transaction.
+Automatic retry logic attempts to work around this, but it may fail.
+Retrying the import at a different time of day (non-peak hours) may avoid timeouts and lock contention.

+Retrying a failed import with a longer `statement_timeout` setting (or any other db session tuning) is difficult and dangerous, so it is *not recommended*.
+Here are the main reasons why it should be avoided:
+* The importer accesses the postgres database through the standard pgbouncer pool, which is configured to lease a db connection to a client
+  for only the duration of a single transaction.
+* Any `SET` statements run by the importer would be leaked into the shared connection pool after the importer's first `COMMIT`.
+* Consequently it would unintentionally be applied to random other database clients and would no longer be applied to the importer.
+* Side-effects would be difficult to trace, which is why we called this dangerous.

+If we really have no other options than to attempt running the importer with custom db settings (e.g. `SET statement_timeout = '5m')`, then:
+* Configure the importer to bypass the connection pool, instead connecting directly to the current primary db.
+* This ensures the connection pool will not be tainted, and it allows any db session tuning to be scoped appropriately to the
+  lifespan of the importer's db connection.
+* However, be mindful that this tactic can still be unhealthy for the database as a whole.

 /label ~oncall ~import ~"SRE:On-call"